transloadit/uppy/website/src/docs/fileinput.md

 import '@uppy/file-input/dist/style.css'
 ```

-Import general Core styles from `@uppy/core/dist/style.css` first, then add the Drag & Drop styles from `@uppy/file-input/dist/style.css`.
+Import general Core styles from `@uppy/core/dist/style.css` first, then add the File Input styles from `@uppy/file-input/dist/style.css`.
 A minified version is also available as `style.min.css` at the same path.
 The way to do import depends on your build system.

 ## Options